jd Hansen - new works

 When Stillness Becomes Monumental: Julian Voss-Andreae at NordArt

 Together, Contemplation and Contrapposto offer two distinct but deeply connected investigations into form: one inward, meditative, and architectural; the other bodily, sensual, and rooted in art history.
+One looks like thought made monumental.
+The other reminds us that the body has been thinking longer than the mind likes to admit.

 For collectors, curators, and those fortunate enough to visit northern Germany this summer, NordArt offers a rare opportunity to experience these works before they continue their European journey.